-Development of laboratory handbook on methods for diagnostic and characterisation of selected arboviruses
+Development of a laboratory handbook on methods for diagnostic and characterisation of selected emerging, rodent-borne and zoonotic viral pathogens

-The EURLs may consider surveying the diagnostic methods applied in the network member laboratories for selected arboviruses.
-Based on this information and the state-of-the-art of arbovirus diagnostics, the EURL - in close cooperation and in agreement with the network laboratories - may develop / adapt methods and procedures for the laboratory diagnosis of those arbovirus infections, to be applied in the network laboratories.
-The methodologies should be in line with the Regulation (EU) 2017/746 of the European Parliament and of the Council on in vitro diagnostic medical devices and repealing Directive 98/79/EC and Commission Decision 2010/227/EU (5).
-If applicable, the protocols should be in line with the up-to-date diagnostic standards of the World Animal Health Organisation's Manual of Diagnostic
+The EURLs may consider surveying the diagnostic methods applied in the network member laboratories for selected emerging, rodent-borne and zoonotic viruses.
+Based on this information and the state-of-the-art of rodent-borne and zoonotic virus diagnostics, the EURL - in close cooperation and in agreement with the network laboratories - may develop / adapt methods and procedures for the laboratory diagnosis of those virus infections, to be applied in the network laboratories.
+The methodologies should be in line with the Regulation (EU) 2017/746 of the European

-$^{^2}$ I.e. in addition to the mandatory laboratory network meeting task described under section 2.4.1
+&lt;sup>2 I.e. in addition to the mandatory laboratory network meeting task described under section 2.4.1